 Which wine pairs best with oxtails?

-Adding the red wine to the gravy is optional, but HIGHLY recommended.
-A dry, full-bodied wine will enhance the flavor.
-A deep red wine, such as Cabernet Sauvignon or Merlot is the full bodied wine that is needed.
+A dry, full-bodied wine will enhance the flavor of the oxtails.
+A deep red wine, such as Cabernet Sauvignon or Merlot is the perfect full-bodied wine to complement the dish.

 📖 Recipe